This section outlines how guardianships are monitored.

 Another approach that tries to avert overcharging the estate for services is the establishment of pay scales, based on level of experience.
 Florida's 13th Judicial Circuit has a Guardian Fee Workgroup that used a statewide fee survey to establish pay scales, based on level of experience.
 The Workgroup also established a monthly cap for services such as paying bills, clerical work and shopping.
 Texas's Travis County Probate Court took a similar approach in its Standards for Court Approval of Attorney Fee Applications.
 The Standards outline court-approved fees for a fiduciary's attorney, attorney ad litems and guardian ad litems, fees when an attorney is also the fiduciary, and paralegal/legal assistant charges.
 The document also provides guidelines for specific types of charges, including travel, legal research, preparation of fee applications, conversations with court and clerk staff, copies and faxes, and deliveries.
 This approach generally requires local participation and surveys to determine the appropriate levels of fees, which will vary from one jurisdiction to another.

 A report based on a survey of judges and court administrators (Adult Guardianship Court Data and Issues) found that, in many cases, guardianship monitoring is being neglected as a result of a shortage in staff and resources.
-Among the findings from the survey is that "specialized court staff are essential to raise guardianship monitoring standards."
+Among the findings from the survey is that "specialized court staff are essential to raising guardianship monitoring standards."
 Yet, staffing has been especially challenging as courts in a number of states have lost resources in response to budget cuts.
-This has resulted in greater reliance on volunteer monitoring programs, or in the worst case scenario, the inability to actively monitor guardians and conservators according to standards.
+This has resulted in greater reliance on volunteer monitoring programs, or in the worst-case scenario, the inability to actively monitor guardians and conservators according to standards.

 Probate court staffing and general training remain topics of concern for many courts.
 This issue can be particularly challenging in courts that do not have a specialized probate division or seldom hear guardianship cases.
 In testimony to the California Supreme Court Probate Conservatorship Task Force, the Director of the San Francisco Probate Court outlined the roles and responsibilities of probate court staff (investigators, examiners, assistant director, and director).
 For example, a probate court examiner may perform the following tasks: